treeben77/rblx-open-cloud/docs/source/creator.rst

 .. class:: Creator()

-    Class for interacting with the API to upload assets to a user or group.
+    Represents an object that can upload assets, usually a user or a group.

     .. versionadded:: 1.1